Latin rhythmic hexameter: Commodian

+In this example, the words lege and caeli must be pronounced with two short vowels each, but deos is pronounced with a long first syllable.
+The words nolite inquit are pronounced as five syllables without elision, and in indignatio mea, the ending -tio is pronounced as one syllable by synezesis.

 In most lines of Commodian, as in the above, there are five accents.
 The 4th and 5th accent are generally fixed but the 1st, 2nd, and 3rd are variable in position, just as in Virgil's hexameters.
 However, in the great majority of lines the pre-caesura accent comes on the 5th syllable.
 Between the 2nd and 3rd accent there is always a caesura, and there is also often a word-break at the end of the 4th foot.

 However, although Commodian's verse seems to have been mainly accentual, yet it was also partly metrical.
 For although he could write fratri devoto at the end of a verse, ignoring the length of the unaccented syllables, yet the stressed syllables in the last two feet were usually metrically long.
 He only rarely finishes a verse with a word like iter or bibant which in classical Latin has a short accented syllable.

 Because of this, Dag Norberg, a specialist in medieval versification, wrote: "We also do not agree with those who consider Commodian to be representative of the new rhythmic poetry.
 The many traces of quantity that we find in his verses indicate that he intended to write in ordinary hexameters but that he failed in his undertaking.
 If we are right on this point, then Commodian no longer represents a new system but rather the absence of system and the presence of barbarousness."
 However, Commodian's works are accepted as rhythmic hexameters by other scholars such as Thurneysen, Burger, and Baldwin and in fact the construction of his verses is very close to that of the Exhortatio Poenitendi, which Norberg accepted as rhythmic.

-The above quoted lines all have a rhyme in -o, but most of Commodian's poems have no rhyme.
+The lines in the first example above all have a rhyme in -o, but most of Commodian's poems have no rhyme.
 All the poems in Instructiones have an acrostic in their first letters.
 This one has a reverse acrostic, reading COMMODIANVS MENDICVS CHRISTI ("Commodian, Christ's beggar").

 Commodian was evidently a well-read man: in his writings there are possible echoes of no fewer than 56 pagan authors, especially Virgil, and it is generally thought that he wrote in accentual hexameters not from lack of skill but because he wished to communicate his message more effectively to his relatively less well educated audience.
 After Commodian, there were only a few writers who used the rhythmic hexameter for literary compositions, and many of the examples are from epitaphs.

 One advantage which rhythmic hexameters gave Commodian, as R. Browning pointed out, is that it enabled him to include various words such as diabolus, occisio, nativitas, spiritalis, suscitare, archisynagoga, concupiscentia, saeculum which would be difficult to fit into conventional metre.